-All students must participate in the LMU-DCOM health and dental insurance plans.
-Students requesting a waiver of this requirement for either plan must submit adequate documentation supporting the fact that they are covered by equivalent or better insurance.
+Veterinary students must have basic health insurance coverage.
+Students may obtain coverage at the company of their choice or can elect to purchase through LMU.
+Students requesting a waiver of this requirement must submit adequate documentation supporting the fact that they are covered by equivalent or better insurance.
 At minimum, students will be required to submit a summary of benefits and proof of coverage including both the beginning and ending date of the coverage.
 In determining equivalent coverage, the following things will be reviewed: deductibles; out of pocket limits; life time maximum; office visit co-pay; specific coverage; exclusions; and network access.
 Do not assume you have equivalent coverage.
-It must be approved by our insurance committee.

-The following policy will be in effect:
+It is every students' responsibility to ensure that at all times they are enrolled in a health insurance program.
+Students who violate this policy will be immediately sent to the SPC committee.
+Dismissal is an option.
+Students who do not have up-to-date health insurance will not be allowed to participate in any activity that involves patient contact.
+This may result in the student not being able to fulfill the requirements of certain courses and activities which could have a detrimental effect on the student's progress.